The Italian Data Protection Authority: Who We Are

 - We can take the measures envisaged in data protection legislation;

-- We draw the attention of Government and Parliament, wherever appropriate, to the need for passing specific laws or regulations in various walks of life;
+- We can draw the attention of Government and Parliament, wherever appropriate, to the need for passing specific laws or regulations in various walks of life;

 - We participate in the debates on law-making activities through hearings before Parliament;